alinnman/celestial-navigation/maths/sphere-proof.2.md

 - **Earth's surface geometry is fundamentally spherical**:
 The trigonometric relationship $d(h) = \arccos\left(\frac{R}{R+h}\right)$
-uniquely determines spherical geometry
+uniquely determines spherical geometry.
 - **Atmospheric refraction provides additional confirmation**:
-The predictable change in coefficient from $1.93$ to $1.85$ confirms both the spherical model and our understanding of atmospheric optics
+The predictable change in the coefficient from $1.93$ to $1.85$ confirms both the spherical model and our understanding of atmospheric optics.
 - **Any deviation from spherical geometry would produce measurably different** **horizon dip behavior**:
-The $\sqrt{h}$ relationship is a geometric signature of spherical surfaces that persists despite atmospheric effects
+The $\sqrt{h}$ relationship is a geometric signature of spherical surfaces that persists despite atmospheric effects.
 - **The universality of both coefficients confirms uniform curvature**:
-Constants $1.93$ and $1.85$ applying globally confirm Earth's spherical geometry
+Constants $1.93$ and $1.85$, applying globally, confirm Earth's spherical geometry.

 ### Historical Context and Refraction